Shorewood Architecture Reflects Village History: The Building of Shorewood

 At the end of the three sessions, attendee opinions on historic preservation in Shorewood, the usefulness of particular preservation tools and next steps for our Village will be solicited in a questionnaire.

-This program will be held virtually via Zoom.
-Please register HERE.
+This program was held virtually via Zoom.
+Watch the recording HERE.